JavaXSScript/Statistics-Program/README.md

 Made for my experiment project for my statistics class.

-Because I needed to be quick and am not focused on compatibility, nor code optimization, this is very messsy and will only be guaranteed to work on Windows (sorry, Linux users).
+Because I needed to be quick and am not focused on compatibility, nor code optimization, this is very messsy and will only be guaranteed to work on Windows (sorry, Linux/Mac/Other OS users).

 ## How to run